lbfm-rwth/carat/README.md

 # CARAT

-Carat is a package for solving certain problems in mathematical crystallography.
+CARAT is a package for solving certain problems in mathematical crystallography.

 It is distributed via